Pay for dentists

 Dentists in training

-Newly qualified dentists who want to work in the NHS must undertake dental foundation training for one year, for which the annual 2015/16 salary is £30,732.
+Newly qualified dentists who want to work in the NHS must undertake dental foundation training for one year, for which the annual 2016/17 salary is £31,044.
 This allowance is set through the General Dental Services Statement of Financial Entitlements Directions issued annually by the Department of Health.
-The Statement of Fees and Entitlements for 2016/17, including the DFT allowance has not yet been announced and any change to the value of the DFT payment will be notified in a further pay circular.

 After completing their dental foundation training, dentists can either choose to work in a dental practice, or enter dental core training.